 Keep unit upright and do not drop.
-Spreader bars are required.
+Spreader bars are required for 090-150 size units.
 Rollers may be used to move unit across a roof.
-Rigging materials under unit (cardboard or wood) must be removed PRIOR to placing the unit on the roof curb.
 Level by using unit frame as a reference.
-See Table 2 and Fig. 5 for additional information.
+See Table 2 and Fig. 6 for additional information.

-Lifting holes are provided in base rails as shown in Fig. 5.
+Lifting holes are provided in base rails as shown in Fig. 6.
 Refer to rigging instructions on unit.

-Rigging materials under unit (cardboard or wood to prevent basepan damage) must be removed PRIOR to placing the unit on the roof curb.
+Rigging materials under unit (cardboard or wood to prevent base pan damage) must be removed PRIOR to placing the unit on the roof curb.

 When using the standard side drain connection, ensure the red plug in the alternate bottom connection is tight.
 Do this before setting the unit in place.
-The red drain plug can be tightened with a 1/2 in. square socket drive extension.
-For further details, see "Install External Condensate Trap and Line" on page 17.
+The red drain pan can be tightened with a $^{1}/{2}$ -in. square socket drive extension.
+For further details see Install External Condensate Trap and Line on page 19.